dackerman/nutri-snap/README.md

 3. Background process analyzes the food and updates the database
 4. WebSocket notification informs the client that analysis is complete
 5. Client refreshes to show updated nutritional data

+## Deployment

+To deploy NutriSnap to production:

+1. Build the client: `npm run build`
+2. Set NODE_ENV to 'production' in your environment
+3. Start the server: `npm run start`

+The application is designed to run on platforms like Vercel, Render, or any Node.js hosting service with PostgreSQL integration.

 ## License
 MIT